 New rules covering online gaming have been in development for two years and will 'probably' be addressed by Congress this year.
 In October 2018, the General Directorate of Casino Games and Slot Machines (which in turn comes under the supervision of MINCETUR) explained that the legal team had completed the final draft of a new online gambling law.
-According to Manuel San Román, of ties with municipalities for more control over the industry, as well as more oversight when it comes to the fees that local governments should receive from gaming.
+According to Manuel San Román, the head of the directorate, there are a number of international operators that are interested in operating in Peru once the market is regulated further.